Be1zebub/csv2lang/readme.md

 ## 🚀 How to Use

 1. Grab the latest `csv2lang.exe` from the [releases page](https://github.com/Be1zebub/csv2lang/releases)
-2. Make a translation file in google sheets & export it to CSV
+2. You can:
-3. Drop your CSV file onto the `csv2lang.exe` you just downloaded
+   - Convert CSV to Lua: Just drop your CSV file onto the exe
+   - Convert Lua to CSV: Drop a folder with `.lua` files onto the exe
+3. Done!
+You'll find:
-4. Done!
-You'll find a `result_{filename}` folder next to your CSV with all the Lua goodies
+   - For CSV input: a `result_{filename}` folder with Lua files
+   - For Lua input: an `output.csv` file next to the folder

 - for [lang lib api]((https://github.com/Be1zebub/Small-GLua-Things/blob/master/libs/lang.lua)), read source - its pretty short & simple lib